 Are you trying to make Halloween extra special this year?
 Keep scrolling to find out some spooky things to do on Halloween at home with kids that are easy and memorable.

-This post about things to do on Halloween at home may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about things to do on Halloween at home was originally written September 22, 2020 and was updated September 4, 2022 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-Trick-or-treating on Halloween is an absolute must on every kid’s life.
-And it’s a ton of fun for you too because you get to dress up and everyone gives you free candy.
+Trick-or-treating on Halloween is an absolute must in every kid’s life.
+And it’s a ton of fun for you too because you get to dress up, and everyone gives you free candy.

 What’s not to love about that?